View Cart Checkout

 Modern man has for some time been in a desperate search for his very soul and is unable to find it.
 Obviously there has to be something very defective in modem man's method of searching for his soul.
 The frustration results in despair about one's very self, or about an abiding personal purpose that survives as a personal consciousness one's greatest frustration which is bodily death.
 Instead of giving formal proofs of the existence of an immortal, individual human soul, the book presents the promptings that keep the human being to see in himself or herself something infinitely more than a lump of matter, however intricate.

-by Stanley L. Jaki
+By Fr.
+Stanley L. Jaki

-ISBN 1-892548-23-2 68 pages soft cover $5
+ISBN 1-892548-23-2 vii + 68 pages $5

 Click to Order

-Why Believe in Jesus ?
+Why Believe in Jesus?

 Jesus is history's most gigantic phenomenon which, at least in recent times, has been studiedly ignored by the arbiters of public opinion.
 While Jews are an overwhelming choice for topic, it has become taboo to refer, in connection with them, to Jesus, though very much a Jew.
 Jesus can be understood only as the Jesus of the Jews, the Jesus of the Church, and the Jesus of the saints.
 This book, the text of three lectures, develops those three themes with an emphasis on their connection.
 Once connected, those three topics make most instructive the question: Why believe in Jesus?

-by Stanley L. Jaki
+By Fr.
+Stanley L. Jaki

-ISBN 1-892548-27-5 79 pages soft cover $5
+ISBN 1-892548-27-5 • viii + 79 pages • $5

 Click to Order